coDEnAmeTurner/Boost_PC/README.md

   - Press Code
   - Download Zip
   - Extract Zip file into a folder
-+ Run Boost.exe and play
++ Head into the folder, run Boost.exe and play